-Before you read this guide, review the IronPort Quickstart Guide and the latest product release notes for your appliance.
+Before you read this guide, review the Quick Start Guide for your appliance and the latest release notes for your product.
 In this guide, it is assumed that you have unpacked the appliance, physically installed it in a rack, and turned it on.